cosmosclassroom/cosmosintheclassroom/.github/instructions/basic.instructions.md

 ## AI Assistant Responsibilities

+### Content Style Guidelines
+- **No Emojis**: Do not use emojis in any content creation or responses
+- **Professional Tone**: Maintain academic and educational language standards
+- **Clear Communication**: Use descriptive text instead of symbolic representations

 ### When Working with Content
 1. **Maintain Scientific Accuracy**: Verify all physics content for correctness
 2. **Follow Naming Conventions**: Use established file and directory naming